-- (i) Listing fee.
-This amount represents the difference between the fair value of the shares issued to complete the Altitude Reverse Takeover and the net assets acquired by the Company.
-The listing expense is both non-cash and non-recurring. - (ii) Stock-based compensation.
+- (ii) Stock-based compensation.
 The Company periodically issues stock options to employees, consultants and Board members as an additional method of compensation and the resulting expense is included in the determination of net income.
-However, stock-based compensation is non-cash, and therefore, it is added back in determining adjusted EBITDA. - (iii) Loss on investment.
-Prior to completing the U.S. Acquisition, the Company acquired a 20% non-controlling interest in Port City for which it paid cash totaling \$800,000.
-The fair value of the 20% non-controlling interest was determined to be impaired for accounting purposes upon the acquisition of the remaining 80% of Port City and a loss totaling \$415,000 was recorded in net income in the first quarter of 2019.
-The loss on the original Port City investment is both non-cash and non-recurring. - (iv) Unrealized foreign exchange loss.
-The amount relates to the expenditures incurred in Canadian dollars and the fluctuation of the US dollar. - (v) Unrealized gain on fair value of financial asset.
+However, stock-based compensation is non-cash, and therefore, it is added back in when determining adjusted EBITDA. - (iii) Bargain purchase gain.
+The Company recorded a \$344,051 bargain purchase gain on the aforementioned acquisition of NGEV due to the purchase consideration being less than the fair value of the net assets acquired. - (iv) Loss on investment.
+Prior to completing the U.S. Acquisition, the Company acquired a 20% non-controlling interest in Port City, for which it paid cash totaling \$800,000.
+The fair value of the 20% non-controlling interest was determined to be impaired for accounting purposes upon the acquisition of the remaining 80% of Port City, and a loss totaling \$415,000 was recorded in net income in the first quarter of 2019.
+The loss on the original Port City investment is both non-cash and non-recurring. - (v) Unrealized foreign exchange loss.
+The amount relates to the expenditures incurred in Canadian dollars and the fluctuation of the US dollar. - (vi) Unrealized gain on the fair value of a financial asset.
 The amount relates to the proceeds due on the sale of certain shares arising from the Altitude Reverse Takeover.
 Such shares are traded on the Australian Stock Exchange and are revalued at the share price at each reporting date.
-An unrealized gain on the change in the fair value of the underlying shares totaling \$113,195 was recorded in the twelve month period ended December 31, 2019 with no adjustment required in the three months ended December 31, 2019 due to the sale of the shares in May 2019. - (vi) Transaction expenses.
-The Company incurred legal, tax, accounting and other related professional and consulting fees in connection with the U.S. Acquisition and the Altitude Reverse Takeover totaling \$455,644 in the twelve months ending December31, 2019.
-The transaction expenses incurred in 2019 largely relate to legal and other professional fees associated with finalizing the public company listing arising from the Altitude Reverse Takeover and the completing the U.S. Acquisition, including completing the final working capital adjustment.
-The transaction expenses do not relate to the ongoing business of the Company, and therefore are considered non-operational. - (vii) NGEV funding.
-The Company funded NGEV's operating losses totaling \$320,000 in the twelve months ended December 31, 2019, respectively.
+An unrealized gain on the change in the fair value of the underlying shares totaling \$113,195 was recorded in the nine month period ended September 30, 2019.
+The shares were sold in May 2019. - (vii) Transaction expenses.
+The Company incurred legal, tax, accounting and other related professional and consulting fees in connection with the NGEV and CAHC acquisitions and in 2019 fees related to the Acquisition and the Altitude Reverse Takeover that totaled \$455,644 for the nine months ended September 30, 2019.
+The transaction expenses incurred in 2019 largely relate to legal and other professional fees associated with finalizing the public company listing that arose from the Altitude Reverse Takeover and completing the U.S. Operations Acquisitions, which included completing the final working capital adjustment.
+The transaction expenses do not relate to the on-going business of the Company, and therefore are considered non-operational. - (viii) NGEV funding.
+The Company funded NGEV's operating losses totaling \$167,000 and \$320,000 in the three and nine months ended September 30, 2019, respectively.
 The Company ceased funding NGEV's operating losses when the purchase and sale agreement for the acquisition of NGEV was terminated by the Company in May 2019.
-Funding of the NGEV losses does not relate to the on-going business of the Company, and therefore is considered non-operational and non-recurring. - (viii) Other non-recurring expenses.
-Other non-recurring expenses largely consist of the reorganization of the Canadian head office and professional and consulting fees incurred by the Company that are not expected to be incurred in future period.
+Funding of the NGEV losses does not relate to the on-going business of the Company, and therefore is considered non-operational and non-recurring. - (ix) Other non-recurring expenses (income).
+Other non-recurring expenses largely consist of the reorganization of the Canadian head office, professional and consulting fees incurred or debt settlements by the Company that are not expected to be incurred in future periods.

-(a) Readers are cautioned that this section contains forward looking information that is based on various assumptions and subject to certain risk factors - see discussion of Cautionary Note Regarding Forward Looking Information.
+(a) Readers are cautioned that this section contains forward-looking information that is based on various assumptions and subject to certain risk factors - see discussion of Cautionary Note Regarding Forward-looking Information.